hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 ```

 This will execute `game.py`,
-and will enable the script to load modules from the foo directory as well as the local directory.
+and will enable the script to load modules from the `/foo` directory as well as the local directory.

 Another method is the `sys.path.append` function.
 You may execute it before running an import command: